 Make the Meatballs

-In a large bowl, combine the ground beef, tortilla crumbs, mild green chiles, onion, garlic, egg and the spices.
+Combine the ground beef, tortilla crumbs, mild green chiles, onion, garlic, egg and the spices in a large bowl.
 Add ½ cup of the cheese, too.

-Using your fingers, gently combine all the ingredients together until mixed well.
+Use your fingers to gently combine all the ingredients together until mixed well.
 The meatball mixture will be sticky.

 Use a ¼ cup measuring scoop or a cookie scoop (of any size!) to scoop the meatballs, then form in your hands.
 Make all the meatballs, and place on a plate, before cooking.